FNNDSC/med2image/README.rst

         and the output filename will have each DICOM tag string as specified in order, connected with dashes.

-        A special %inputFile is available to specify the input file that was read (without extension).

         [-t|--outputFileType <outputFileType>]
         The output file type.
 If different to <outputFileStem> extension, will override extension in favour of <outputFileType>.